pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
       -f, --force             Force the delete request to be issued even if there are instances in the server or subclasses to this class.
-The WBEM Server may still refuse the request.
+The WBEM server may still refuse the request.
-      -n, --namespace <name>  Namespace to use for this operation.
-If defined that namespace overrides the general options namespace
+      -n, --namespace <name>  Namespace to use for this operation, instead of the default namespace of the connection
       -h, --help              Show this message and exit.